 MegaDating is the practice of dating prolifically.
 To do so, single men find single women from various social channels.
 Friend circles, dating applications, and the bars must all be tapped in order to find single women.
 In this way you’ll create a constant stream of eligible women.

 The beauty of MegaDating is that it can quickly reduce dating anxiety, imbue you with confidence, accept rejection, lessen the pain, and most importantly, make you forget about your ex.

 Still wondering “I broke up with my ex and I miss her?”
 Hopefully this article points a few strategies your way to move your life forward (without your ex).

 Treading the waters of singlehood can be daunting.
 Sometimes it may feel like you’re putting in an awful amount of work but are going nowhere.
 A dating coach will make sure that your effort is yielding results.
 Instead of going it alone, consult with a dating coach like me today for a shortcut to romantic success.

 Book a 1-on-1 New Client Skype session with me today to start seeing results.
-During our 50 minutes together, we’ll diagnose your issues with your ex, discuss your dating history and background, co-create an action plan, and see if my 3 month coaching program could be a fit for you.
+During our intro session, we’ll diagnose your issues with your ex, discuss your dating history and background, co-create an action plan, and see if my 3 month coaching program could be a fit for you.